Chakaa/cookie-garden-helper-reloaded/README.md

 >
 >1.4.6: `Fixed a conflict when CCSE was installed`
 >
->1.4.7: `Added a combo selection for soil rotation, and fixed an issue with the rotation`
+>1.4.7: `Added a combo selection for soil rotation, and fixed an issue with the rotation

-### Edits
->
->`Add CpS Bonus category so that only plants with bonus CpS are harvested early`
 >
 >`Clarified some things in this readme`